Monday, December 23, 2024

 But for clarification of data, this may be an administrative liability, since we are talking about a violation of military registration rules.
 There will be administrative liability and a fine of 1,700 hryvnia.

 However, there is a nuisance: even if you are not brought to administrative responsibility, but one summons, a second, a third, even if you did not sign for them, TCC employees can submit a report to the police about your administrative case in order to draw up an administrative protocol.
 At the everyday level they talk about this as “putting them on the wanted list.”
 We are not talking about that search, but about the decision on the administrative drive.
-If you want to find out about such a “beacon,” you can submit a request about yourself to the appropriate police department or make a lawyer’s request.
+If you want to find out about such a “beacon”, you can submit a request about yourself to the relevant police department or make a lawyer’s request.
 Then you will know whether the police are looking for you to bring you to the TCC and draw up a report on an administrative violation.

 Criminal proceedings are grounds for not mobilizing a person